 According to a World Health Organization (WHO) report, annual road traffic fatalities have decreased marginally to 1.19 million in 2023, down from 1.3 million in 2018, indicating that road safety initiatives are making a positive difference.
-However, the cost of mobility continues to remain unacceptably high.
+However, the cost of mobility continues to remain unacceptably high (WHO, 2023).
 The number of road crashes is increasing in the context of Nepal and Kathmandu Valley, which comprises of three district shares 7.8 % to 9.2 % of fatalities and 52.5 % to 60.5 % of crashes of Nepal; based on the crash database for the fiscal year 2007 to 2020 and the total cost of road crashes in Kathmandu Valley for the fiscal year 2020 was calculated a NRs.
-1827.67 million.
-Road crashes in Nepal are caused by numerous factors, such as excessive speeding, poor decision-making by drivers, insufficient driving experience, negligence, improper overtaking, reckless behavior, vehicle overloading, faulty or blinding lights, reluctance to disembark from moving objects (vehicles, motorcycles, humans, or uncontrolled animals), skidding, road surface flaws, level crossings, and obstructions.
+1827.67 million [1].
+Road crashes in Nepal are caused by numerous factors, such as excessive speeding, poor decision-making by drivers, insufficient driving experience, negligence, improper overtaking, reckless behavior, vehicle overloading, faulty or blinding lights, reluctance to disembark from moving objects (vehicles, motorcycles, humans, or uncontrolled animals), skidding, road surface flaws, level crossings, and obstructions [2].
 Road crashes are the primary cause of death for children aged 5-14 and young adults aged 15-29, with an average fatality rate of 27.5 per 100,000 people.
 Globally, a life is lost on the road every 24 seconds.
-In Nepal, the fiscal year 2018/19 saw 13,366 road traffic accidents leading to 2,789 deaths, 4,376 severe injuries and 10,360 minor injuries.
+In Nepal, the fiscal year 2018/19 saw 13,366 road traffic accidents, leading to 2,789 deaths, 4,376 severe injuries, and 10,360 minor injuries [3].

 Normally, several years of crash data is required to analyze and understand the underlying trend and the factors affecting crashes.
 Due to unavailability of detailed and reliable crash records, quantification of safety level is limited in developing countries.
 The data available are not sufficient to conclude the significant factor of the crash.
 To address the lack of exposure and historical crash data, a surrogate method known as "conflict analysis" has been employed.
 In this approach, as a measure of the crash potential, traffic conflicts generated from developed model is used.
 The results obtained from this Surrogate method can be used to simulate alternatives to improve safety.
 The haphazard crossing of the pedestrian can be observed in the intersection under study.
 Therefore, pedestrian is always exposed to the vehicle which increases potential of crash between pedestrian and vehicle.
 Additional to pedestrian-vehicle conflict, vehicle-vehicle conflict can also be seen during merging and diverging maneuvers of vehicles primarily due to it being a unsignalized intersection without stop control.
 Thus, the safety assessment of the intersection is necessary to quantify the conflicts in the intersection and evaluate the alternatives to minimize it.
-The goal of this study was to evaluate the current state of conflicts (between vehicles and between vehicles and pedestrians) and to propose strategies for enhancing safety at the intersection.